bowmnath/cis-457-w22/activities/week-13-ethernet.md

 4. Ethernet can be considered both a ____-layer and a ____-layer protocol.

+5. You take a job doing office work for a small company with 8 other employees.
+   You boss hands you a memo to give to Tom, but you have no idea who Tom is.
+   To make matters worse,
+   the office doors in the company are not labeled with people's names because they just moved to a new building.
+   So, you make 7 copies and give them to everyone besides your boss herself.
+   Eventually, Tom sends a memo to Pam, and you make a note of which office Tom came out of so that you can send future messages directed at Tom directly to his office.
+   What is the networking equivalent of the system you have set up?

+6. Consider the office scenario above.
+   Would this system work better in an office with 8 employees are 800 employees?
+   Why?

+7. In the office scenario,
+   if the memo simply read
+   "Buy 100 reams of paper"
+   with no other text,
+   would you want to add additional information to it before making copies and sending them?
+   Why or why not?
+   Would the networking equivalent of you as the "secretary" need to worry about this?

 For the next few questions,
 consider the following image taken from the slides provided by the textbook authors.